-Peter Weber's Mom Explained The Real Reason Why He Still Lives At Home
+Peter Weber's Mom Revealed The Family-Centric Reason The Bachelor Still Lives At Home

 After he and his new love leave the Bachelor Mansion, Pilot Pete might be heading back to his parents' house — but his mother wants the women competing for his affections to know that isn't a bad thing.
 During a recent appearance on the Bachelor Party Podcast, Peter Weber's mother explained why he still lives at home, and told hosts Rachel Linsday and Becca Kufrin that it is actually a smart decision on the Bachelor's part.
 When asked about why her son still lives with his parents, Barbara and Peter Sr., Barbara explained that there were two factors at play: their culture and Peter's jet-setting lifestyle.